snac-cooperative/technical-docs/Specifications/Resource Relation.md

 In the case of EAD we need the \<prefercite> element where there is no \<repository> element.
 We don't have prefercite in the objectXMLWrap, so we must re-parse the original EAD.
 When parsing the original files, it might be best to gather both prefercite and repository.
-We will review the data since the two elements are not supposed to be interchangable.
+We will review the data since the two elements are not supposed to be interchangeable.
 Element prefercite contains the institution name and often the address as well, often in a single line.
 There is often a prefercite when repository is missing or empty.
 We there is a good repository, prefercite usually seems to be left out or empty.

-Repository name/info is saved in a constellation, and any resources that need it will link to it via ic_ic as a foreign key relation.
+Repository name/info is saved in a constellation, and any resources that need it will link to it via ic_id as a foreign key relation.
 A repository's role is always "repository" or

 ```